Approved by the Energy, Environment, and Water Policy Committee on March 3, 2023

-Engineers use weather data for many reasons, including research, structural design, infrastructure sustainability, and development of engineering standards.
-In addition to the fact that there is a relatively short history of accurate weather data collection, a changing climate necessitates the need for more complete and accurate weather data that can be relied upon for these needs.
+Engineers use weather data for many reasons, including research, planning and design of sustainable, resilient infrastructure, and development of engineering standards.
+The history of accurate weather data collection is relatively short, and a changing climate with more extreme weather events increases the need for more complete and accurate weather data.
 Federal and state governments provide the best source of continued advancement in technology and long-term data collection and management.

-Civil engineers are responsible for the planning, design, construction, operation, and maintenance of physical infrastructure.
-These would include buildings of all types, communication facilities, energy generation and distribution, industrial facilities, transportation of all modes, water resource facilities, and urban water systems.
-Design and construction of this infrastructure must rely on accurate weather data so that it remains functional, durable, and safe for long service lives, typically 50 to more than 100 years.
-Robust and accessible data is a key ingredient for the engineering design of a resilient infrastructure as well as disaster preparedness.
-In addition, the technology provides civil engineers with real-time weather data to produce spatial and temporal estimates.
-Long-term, continuous data collection and reporting allows for better understanding and more resilient and sustainable infrastructure.
+Civil engineers are responsible for the planning, design, construction, operation and maintenance, and closure of physical infrastructure.
+These would include buildings of all types, communication facilities, energy generation and distribution, industrial facilities, transportation of all modes, water resource facilities, urban water systems, and flood control.
+Design, construction, and long-term maintenance of this infrastructure relies on accurate weather data so that it remains functional, durable, and safe for long service lives, typically 50 to more than 100 years.
+Robust and accessible data is a key ingredient for design load calculations for resilient infrastructure as well as disaster preparedness.
+In addition, new technology provides civil engineers with real-time weather data to produce spatial and temporal estimates.
+Long-term, continuous data collection and reporting allows for better understanding of weather impacts and more resilient and sustainable infrastructure.

 ASCE Policy Statement 409